DETAILED ACTION

 [Claims 12-14] Duffy teaches the limitations of claim 9, upon which claims 12-14 depend.
 Duffy further discloses

-at least a portion of the first pad (figure 2, item 15b) includes a first undulating surface (figure 3) extending along at least the portion of the length of the first pad (figure 2, item 15b); and
+at least a portion of the first pad (figure 2, item 15b) includes a first undulating surface (figure 3) extending along at least the portion of the longitudinal length of the first pad (figure 2, item 15b); and

 the at least one first recess (see annotated figure above) is defined in the first undulating surface (figure 3);

-wherein at least a portion of the second pad (figure 4, item 19k) includes a second undulating surface (figure 4) extending along at least the portion of the length of the second pad (figure 4, item 19k); and
+wherein at least a portion of the second pad (figure 4, item 19k) includes a second undulating surface (figure 4) extending along at least the portion of a length of the second pad (figure 4, item 19k); and

 at least one second recess (see annotated figure above) is defined in the second undulating surface (figure 4);